Congruences involving generalized central trinomial coefficients

 and introduce the {\it generalized Motzkin numbers}

 $(n=0,1,2,\ldots)$.
 Note that

 and

 Thus $T_n(b,c)$ can be viewed a natural common extension of central binomial coefficients and central trinomial coefficients, while $M_n(b,c)$ can be viewed as a natural common extension of Catalan numbers and Motzkin numbers.
 Let $d=b^2-4c$.
-H. S. Wilf [W, p.\,159] observed that
+H. S. Wilf [W, p.\,159] observed that if $\ve>0$ is sufficiently small then